Updated on July 9th, 2025 by Felix Martinez

 Final Thoughts

-National Fuel Gas is highly sensitive to the gyrations of the price of natural gas.
-On the other hand, its midstream and utility segments provide a strong support to its financial results during downturns.
+National Fuel Gas is highly sensitive to fluctuations in the price of natural gas.
+On the other hand, its midstream and utility segments provide strong support to its financial results during downturns.

 Overall, the midstream and utility segments provide reliable cash flows, while the upstream segment offers long-term growth potential thanks to strong production growth.

-In addition, National Fuel Gas stock is reasonably right now.
-Given an expected 3% growth of earnings over the intermediate term, its 3.3% dividend, and its reasonable valuation, we view the stock as a “hold” here.
-We will upgrade it to “buy” if it corrects towards the technical support of $55.
+Additionally, National Fuel Gas stock is currently reasonably priced.
+Given an expected 3% growth in earnings over the intermediate term, its 2.6% dividend yield, and its reasonable valuation, we view the stock as a “hold” here.
+We will upgrade it to “buy” if it corrects and provides an expected annual return of 10% or greater.

 - The High Yield Dividend Aristocrats List is comprised of the 20 Dividend Aristocrats with the highest current yields.